10 Best Shock Lift Supports

 Buying Guide

-Selecting the right shock lift supports starts with understanding how gas struts are sized, rated, and installed.
+Selecting the right shock lift supports starts with understanding how gas struts are sized, rated, and mounted.
 A mismatch in length or force can leave a lid drifting closed or place excess strain on hinges.
 This guide breaks down the practical factors that separate a smooth upgrade from a frustrating return.

 Feature Tradeoffs